 Games: Generally, if there's no in-person launch or cultural event associated with it, no. For instance, we didn't promote advisory board member Craig D. Adams' game when it came out, but when he had a rockshowcase event for it we did.
 We want to keep post frequency to a gentle flow of goodness not found elsewhere on the internet.
 Otherwise: A good rule of thumb is if there is an in-person component, send it over.
 If it's more commercial than arts, we will probably pass on it as IGDA Toronto is already doing a good job getting that info out to industry-minded folks.

-We have a volunteer pool of over 500 people, and approximately 50 voting members.
+We interact with a community of over 750 people, and have approximately 30 voting members.

 By doing 10 hours of volunteering for a videogame culture project in the previous year and filling out a form saying so at the Annual General Meeting.
 Note that it doesn't have to be an official Hand Eye Society project.